-During her downtime from her ongoing full-time job as a researcher at Children’s Hospital of Philadelphia, Frederic leaned on Google and the Free Library of Philadelphia for resources on how to start a business.
+During her downtime from her ongoing full-time job as a molecular biologist, Frederic leaned on Google and the Free Library of Philadelphia for resources on how to start a business.
 Then she took a part-time job with Instacart, a same-day grocery service, to save some money.

 Today, It’s Seasoned offers six seasoning blends and two seasoning bases.
 In addition to her web-only business, Frederic is trying to feature her blends at farmers’ markets while also holding various pop-up shops.

 Frederic credits the BIOS program for helping her see a career path and her liberal arts education for bolstering her writing and speaking skills.